If you’re a student, you’ve probably heard of Adderall and modafinil.

-Nevertheless, this remains a popular application of these medications.
+Nevertheless, this remains a widespread application of these medications.

 Adderall is currently banned by every sports commission in operation, but the drug is still discretely used by many top-level athletes.

-Drug testing is the biggest factor when it comes to athletic stimulant use.
+Drug testing is the most significant factor when it comes to athletic stimulant use.

 Also important to consider is the after-effects of the drugs.